 This year will be different.
-Unlike in previous years, this year we will be celebrating World Naked Bike Ride DAY opposed to a ride with a specific start time and location.
+Unlike in previous years, this year we will be encouraging cyclists to protest on the full moons during June, July, and August.
 Head out whenever you’re ready and ride wherever you’d like — in the buff!

 Do not ride drunk.
 The police can arrest you for that, and even if they don’t it’s just a stupid thing to do.

 Ride at your own risk and watch where you’re going.
 Be careful.
 Be sober.

 Mask up.
 Yes, we recognize that gathering outside is far safer than hanging out with people indoors.
 We also realize that many of us are vaccinated (yay!), but we are responsible for the safety of our community and therefore request that everyone who rides this year in the buff please wear a mask.